apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 Stopping Kubernetes cluster
 ############################

-A running Kubernetes cluster can be stopped using both the API and |cks-stop-action.png| action icon from UI. action icon is shown for a running cluster in the UI.
+A running Kubernetes cluster can be stopped using either the stopKubernetesCluster API which takes id of the cluster as an input parameter or |cks-stop-action.png| action icon from UI. action icon is shown for a running cluster in the UI.

-stopKubernetesCluster can be used to stop a running cluster.
-It takes id of the cluster as the input parameter.

 Starting a stopped Kubernetes cluster
 ######################################

-A stopped Kubernetes cluster can be started using both API and the |cks-start-action.png| action icon from UI. action icon is shown for a stopped cluster in the UI.
+A stopped Kubernetes cluster can be started using either the startKubernetesCluster API which takes id of the cluster as the input parameter or the |cks-start-action.png| action icon from UI. action icon is shown for a stopped cluster in the UI.

-startKubernetesCluster can be used to start a stopped cluster.
-It takes id of the cluster as the input parameter.

-When the service fails to start a stopped cluster, the cluster will show in Alert state else it will show in Running state.
+When the service fails to start a stopped cluster, the cluster will show in Alert state else it will show up as Running.

 Scaling Kubernetes cluster
 ###########################